 1. The Mata Hari

-[The Mata Hari, British, 1020 gross tons, was a P and O ship on full charter to the Admiralty.
+The Mata Hari, British, 1020 gross tons, was a P&O ship on full charter to the Admiralty.
 Many of her officers were British India Steam Navigation Company personnel as follows: Temp.
 Lieut A.C.
 Carston, RNR – Commander, Temp.
 Sub Lieut.
 A.H.
 Hogge, RNR – Chief Officer, Temp.
 Lieut.
 (E) F.J.
 Lumley, RNR – Chief Engineer, Temp.
 Sub Lieut.
 (E) H.M.
 MacGregor, RNR – Second Engineer, Temp.
 Sub Lieut.
 (E) T.R.
 Gordon, RNR – Third Engineer, Temp.
 Actg.
 Sub Lieut.
 (E) W. McCrorie, RNR – Fourth Engineer.
-She sailed from Singapore on 12 February 1942 carrying refugees, was captured by the Japanese on 15 February 1942 in position 135 Muntok 15 miles.
-She was taken to Singapore.
+2. After she was captured she was taken to Singapore.
 Prize proceedings withdrawn and vessel released by Sasebo Prize Court 27 December 1943.
 Renamed Nitirin Maru.
-Sunk by aircraft 2 March 1945.]
+Sunk by aircraft 2 March 1945.

 Captain Carston filed a report on what happened to the Mata Hari, its crew, and passengers which can be read HERE.
 Philip Hogge’s description of his father’s escape from Singapore based on his father’s letters and notes with particular reference to the Mata Hari can be read HERE.